Danny Weinkauf: Awards

-In 2002, They Might Be Giants won the Grammy for Best Song Written for Visual Media; Weinkauf played both bass and guitar.
+In 2002, They Might Be Giants song "Boss of Me" won the Grammy for Best Song Written for Visual Media; Weinkauf played both bass and guitar.
 In 2009, TMBG was awarded a Grammy for Best Children's Album for Here Come the 123s, featuring one song written by Weinkauf.
 In 2011, TMBG was nominated a third time with Here Comes Science, which features Weinkauf's song "I Am a Paleontologist".
-In 2014 "No School Today" was declared a Parents' Choice Award winner and a NAPPA award winner.
+In 2014, "No School Today" was declared a Parents' Choice Award winner and a NAPPA award winner.
 Weinkauf's song "Elephants" was an International Songwriting Competition winner in 2015.